• Skip to primary navigation

 Let the trees sit for at least several hours so that the glue can dry and cure.

-Take each spool and wrap the canvas ticking fringe around the spools tightly, then seal the remaining end with Fabri-Tac.
+To begin, take each spool and wrap the canvas ticking fringe around the spools tightly, then seal the remaining end with Fabri-Tac.

 Let dry well.

-I began at the very top of each tree, with snow completely covering the top, as shown above.
+Start at the very top of each tree, with snow completely covering the top, as shown above.

 Helpful tip: In the image above, you can see some of the bead “holes” are visible.
 These can easily be covered up with fake snow, which is what I did!